cstahoviak/cherno-cpp/README.md

          std::string name_;
    };
    ```
    - The code above is what we're used to in C++.
-But to understand the role of the compiler better, it's useful to understand how this class would be implemted in C (where classes do not exist).
+But to understand the role of the compiler better, it's useful to understand how this class would be implemented in C (where classes do not exist).
    - In C, since there are no classes, we would create `EntityData` as a struct and then implement its member functions separately because structs in C cannot have member functions.
    - Surprisingly, this separation of data and member functions is exactly what the C++ compiler creates for us!
    - __In C++, the compiler converts member functions of a class to "regular" free-floating functions (that exist outside of the class) that take in an instance of the class as their first argument__.
 That instance is referred to as the `this` keyword!